Flying Squirrels' Hjelle, Villar used 2020 without season to finish collegiate degrees

 “I wasn’t going to let that opportunity waste away,” said Hjelle, now in Richmond with the Giants’ Double-A affiliate, the Flying Squirrels.

-So with no minor league season last year due to the COVID-19 pandemic, Hjelle and Villar, like some other peers in minor league baseball, used the extra time they had to hit the books again and cross the finish line on their degrees.
+So with no minor league season last year due to the COVID-19 pandemic, Hjelle and Villar, like some other peers in minor league baseball, used the extra time to hit the books again and complete their degrees.

 Villar took two classes last spring, three last summer and four last fall to graduate last December.
-Hjelle had just about 15 credits to go and, after fall semester work last year, graduated in December as well.
-Both completed their coursework online.
+Hjelle had about 15 credits to go, and after fall semester work last year, he graduated in December as well.
+Both completed their course work online.

-And, back in baseball this year, both can add “college graduate” to their resumes.
+Back in baseball this year, both can add “college graduate” to their résumés.

 Tristan Beck, another 2018 draftee, out of Stanford, also finished his degree before this season, Hjelle said.
-Beck, a Squirrels right-hander, is currently on the 7-day disabled list.
+Beck, a Squirrels right-hander, is on the seven-day disabled list.

 Hjelle took on coursework toward a secondary social studies education degree before he was drafted.
 Over time, his interest shifted toward teaching at the university level.
 The 24 year old switched his track to history from secondary social studies education as he eyed a return to school last year, with the idea of later getting a master’s degree or Ph.D. to instruct at a college.